 Creating a certain outcome means using only safe investments to fund your retirement income needs.
 You might use a bond ladder, which means buying a bond that would mature in that year for each year of retirement.
 You would spend both the interest and principal in the year the bond matured.

 This approach has many variations.
 For example, you could use zero-coupon bonds that pay no interest until maturity.
 You would buy them at a discount and receive all the interest and return of your principal when they mature.
 You could use treasury inflation-protected securities (TIPS) or even certificates of deposit (CDs) for the same result, or you could ensure the outcome with the use of fixed annuities.
+There are also income annuities, which involve essentially paying a lump sum of cash in exchange for a guaranteed paycheck.

 Income may not be inflation-adjusted